dezmoleski/wordle/pangrams/README.md

 Results and code are published under the MIT License, available via the URL above.

 ##### Status
+**Updated 11 Sept 2024**

-The search program has been running on up to twelve computers, but several have gone idle, waiting for improved distributed management code.
+The search program has been running on up to twelve computers, but several have gone idle, waiting for improved distributed search management code.

 Currently ~8 productive instances of the search are running, covering (very) approximately 1% of the search area remaining per week.

-- A, B, and D are in progress.
-- E-Z are complete (representing 10.1% of the search space).
+- D-Z are complete (representing ~17% of the search space).
-- C has not been started.
+- A, B, and C are in progress.
+- Searches from 301 of 2149 head words starting with A, B, or C are complete.
-- Almost one-third of the total search space has been covered to date.
+- About one-third of the total search space has been covered to date.

 ##### Counts
-- 11,368,941 "base" pangrams (without expanding anagrams) have been found.
+- 11,483,310 "base" pangrams (without expanding anagrams) have been found.
-- 18,613,080 total pangrams (with anagrams expanded) have been found.
+- 18,805,682 total pangrams (with anagrams expanded) have been found.
-- 12,419 of 14,855 valid guesses (84%) appear in pangrams found to date.
+- 12,432 of 14,855 valid guesses (84%) appear in pangrams found to date.
-- 2,027 of 2,314 known potential solutions (88%) appear in pangrams found to date.
+- 2,029 of 2,315 known potential solutions (88%) appear in pangrams found to date.

 The following 56 known potential solutions (2.4%) have not been found in any pangrams yet, and yielded no pangrams when the search started from that word:
 ~~~